Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Summing up, INK’s Alexander de Ridder shares, “this is crucial data to know as a high CTR means a high percentage of users who saw your post are actually clicking on your content and going to your site.
 This lets you know that your content is effective and that your audience is engaging with it which is the ultimate goal.”

-Matt Scott from Termite Survey notes Impressions as another useful LinkedIn metric to track.
+Matt Scott from Termite Survey notes Impressions as another useful LinkedIn metric to track with a social media dashboard software.
 According to Scott, “measure the reach of your marketing campaign.
 Digital marketing is more about winning new buyers by providing upfront interest.
 Impressions are the cumulative amount of times you’ve seen your message which involves users having it more than once.
 For example: If your update is seen three times by a customer, it counts as three experiences.
 Still, it’ll act only as one particular experience.

 PureVPN’s Muhammad Mateen Khan writes the same: “Impressions are the total number of times your post has been seen.
 This includes users that see it more than once.